PennLINC/nibs/README.md

-# paper-template
+# NIBS

-A template repository for scientific projects.
+Code for curating and processing the NIBS myelin mapping dataset.

 ## File organization on CUBIC